In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Yucatecan salmon with tomatillo verde sauce and zucchini

-Our house-made tomatillo verde sauce adds brightness and zest to pan-cooked salmon and fresh vegetables.
+Our house-made tomatillo verde sauce adds brightness, zest, and a tangy “yum” factor to pan-cooked salmon and fresh vegetables.

 In your bag

 - 2 wild Alaskan skin-on salmon fillets (about 5 ounces each)

 - 2 wild Alaskan skinless halibut fillets (about 6 ounces each)

 - 2 wild skin-on snapper fillets (about 6 ounces each)

 - 2 sustainably raised Faroe Islands skinless salmon fillets (about 5 ounces each)

 - 1 organic zucchini or yellow squash